25 Simple Running Motivation Tips To Get You Moving

 15. Sign Up for a Virtual Race

 The pandemic made virtual races much more popular.
 Virtual races are a great way to train for a race and get motivated without having to travel to an in-person race.
-Virtual races are also much more flexible because you can do them wherever and whenever you want.

 When you finish a virtual race, you still get a race medal to add to your medal collection which is an awesome motivator.
 I love to run for bling!